 Fans view many brands and logos on a NASCAR racer!
 Did you know that the location of that logo can vary greatly in price?
 This type of racing sponsorship may be the most sought after but can also become the highest in cost!
 While any location of a logo is a great choice for advertising, the logo that appears on the hood is the highest in price.
 This logo belongs to the primary sponsor, who also gains a say in the team colors and the paint scheme of the car.
 When it comes to other logos, the rest are negotiable!
 Responsible for the length of stickers, the spread near the windows and across the fenders, associate sponsors oversee these.
 Placement and size influence the cost greatly, as the quarter panels tend to be another very expensive area to add your logo.

 Unfortunately, NASCAR has begun to tighten the restrictions on how large logos can be and where they can be placed.
-In response to these new rulings, placements of products are gaining new ground at the race-track.
-In the pits after a race, sponsors pay drivers to take a gulp of beverage on camera, and even pay crew chiefs to mention the names of sponsors in their interviews.
+However, in response to these new rulings, placements of products are gaining new ground at the race-track.
+For instance, in the pits after a race, sponsors pay drivers to take a gulp of beverage on camera, and even pay crew chiefs to mention the names of sponsors in their interviews.
 Who knew how many ways there are to utilize a racing sponsorship?

 You might be asking yourself, what do the sponsors get in return?
 A racing sponsorship requires a large amount of money, so sponsors want to see results.
-The most visible result of a racing sponsorship is the fanbase that comes with NASCAR – over 50 million fans and viewers!
+The most visible result of a racing sponsorship is certainly the fanbase that comes with NASCAR – over 50 million fans and viewers!
 Think of that advertising potential and impressions!
 When you calculate the return on the investment in a racing sponsorship, there are several equations.
 Some brands and companies count how many seconds that their logo is evidently visible on the screen, multiply that time by the current ad rate, and there is their number!
-This is how numerous companies decide exactly how much of an impression the funding they put into NASCAR is getting them.
+In short, this is how numerous companies decide exactly how much of an impression the funding they put into NASCAR is getting them.
 When it comes to a partnership with well-known figures such as Kyle Busch and M & M’s, that tends to work out well!
-Particularly among NASCAR fans, who tend to be loyal to brands that sponsor their favored drivers.

 Although these are only a few of the ways that NASCAR will utilize money from a racing sponsorship, there are several more out there!
 With a diverse fanbase, companies generally also tend to utilize billboards, the internet, print, and many other ways to get their brand in front of consumers.
 With so many options for a racing sponsorship, the possibilities to get a great return on your investment are endless!